 - Arrest/Booking: Once you have been taken to the police station, you will then be booked and essentially put into the system before facing formal criminal charges in court.
 Booking involves running a criminal background check, taking a photograph (“mug shot”), and fingerprinting.

 - Criminal Hearing: After being booked, you will then be scheduled to appear in court to face formal charges.
 This is often referred to as arraignment.
-At this time, you will have another court hearing scheduled which gives you time to find an attorney (if you don’t already have one) and seek to have the criminal matter resolved.
+At this time, you will have another court hearing scheduled which gives you time to find a DUI attorney (if you don’t already have one) and seek to have the criminal matter resolved.

 - Plea: At the second court hearing, you will offer your plea to the court (guilty, not guilty, or no contest).
 Often, individuals facing DUI charges plead to a lesser offense to avoid the criminal penalties for a DUI conviction.

 - Trial: If a plea agreement is not reached, you will proceed to trial where a jury will decide whether or not you are guilty of the crime(s) you have been charged with.
-It is unlikely that a DUI case will go to trial as plea agreements are commonly negotiated between your attorney and the charging prosecutor.
+It is unlikely that a DUI case will go to trial as plea agreements are commonly negotiated between your DUI attorney and the charging prosecutor.

 - Sentencing: If you go to trial and win, you are acquitted of all criminal charges and are free to go.
 If you lose at trial, you will then face sentencing which will be in accordance with the severity of the crime.
 The worse the crime is, the greater the punishment will be.